 I would be happy to answer general queries on prevention and treatment of ailments in newborn, infant, toddler, child or an adolescent.

-Needless to say, it will not be possible to answer any query requiring specific diagnosis of a particular subject.
+Needless to say, it will not be possible to answer any query that requires diagnosing, since it is not possible to examine a child online.

 Organizations Currently, I am running my own clinic (Kumar Child Clinic) in Dwarka, New Delhi and am attached to Lifeline Hospital, Dwarka as consultant pediatrics and neonatology.
 I am also developing my clinic website into a comprehensive child health/ parenting website (http://www.kumarchildclinic.com)